Kira188/pedia_app/README.md

-# This File has All the Files relating to the Child Obesity App.
+# This Repo has All the Files relating to the Child Obesity App.
 ## For now the The Basic Layout and core functionalities is Being Created.

 ### Stuff to do